fellstat/pnspop/docs/index.md

 Using the full phone number is best from an analytical standpoint as it is fully unique; however, using fewer can be preferable for two reasons.
 First, it reduces data entry time.
 Second, it adds some "fuzzyness" to the identifier which can be an added layer of protection for a stigmatized or criminalized population.
 If an authority obtained the last 5 digits of a phone number known to belong to an injection drug user, they would not be able to easily use that information to find them.

 Name initials are another identifier that can be used.
 Either the first letter of the person's first name, or both the first letters of the first and last name.
 Care should be taken in the population to assess that individuals know each other by first and last name, in which case both initials can be used.
-If people only know eachother by first name, then only the first initial can be used.
+If people only know each other by first name, then only the first initial can be used.
 If members of the population generally know each other by nickname, then initials cannot be used.

 Initials themselves do not provide enough uniqueness to be used as an identifier as there are only 24*24=576 unique possible first and last name initials.
 For this reason it is recommended to use initials along with another identifier such as phone number digits.

 It is recommended that the number of possible unique values for the identifier significantly exceeds the population size (>10X is recommended. >100X is ideal).
 For example, a 6 digit number results in 10^6 = 1,000,000 unique possibilities.
 First initial plus 4 digits of a phone number results in 240,000.

+The study formative assessment should evaluate the underlying identifier to ensure uniqueness and that the information is known by contacts.

 # Privatizing Identifiers Using Hash Functions